-These explanations have been simplified.
-For more details about Rate M, consult section 1 of chapter 4 of the Electricity Rates [PDF 1.7 Mb], approved by the Régie de l’énergie.
+This information has been simplified.
+For more details about Rate M, consult Section 1 of Chapter 4 of the Electricity Rates [PDF 4.83 MB].

 Structure of Rate M

 Billing for Rate M includes the following: